Bhagavad Gita 5: Both Karma Yoga and Sannyasa Yoga lead to salvation

 Swami Sivananda titled this chapter as The Yoga of Renunciation of Action, while Gandhi translated it as: “The Yoga of Renunciation (Sannyasa Yoga).”

-The rest of this summary on the subject “Yoga of Renunciation of Action” is only available to students of the Gita Institute
+The rest of this summary on the subject “Yoga of Renunciation of Action” is available exclusively to students of the Bhagavad Gita Institute

 Telugu recognition Pedro Nonell translation Bhagavad Gita

-Bhagavad Gita (Yoga Philosophy) V-24.
+Bhagavad Gita (Philosophy of Yoga) V-24.
 Yogi one with Brahman

 Bhagavad Gita recited in Spanish (Pedro Nonell) and Sanskrit with music (Dr Ghazal Srinivas)